Proton Holdings: 1980s

 Proton's sales declined during the late 1980s as a result of the worldwide economic recession, and the lack of technical expertise in Proton's management.
 Kenji Iwabuchi, a former Mitsubishi Motors executive, was appointed as the managing director of Proton in 1988.
-In the decade that followed, there were significant developments both domestically and globally and city.

 1990s

 On 15 August 1992, the Proton Saga Iswara was launched.
 It shares the older Mitsubishi platform used in the original Proton Saga, but its exterior and interior styling are unique to Proton.
 The Saga Iswara was widely used as taxicabs in Malaysia during the 1990s and 2000s, and many continue in service.

-On 21 May 1993 the Proton Wira was introduced, a car which was better equipped and larger than the Saga and Saga Iswara.
-The Wira is based on the fourth-generation 1991 Mitsubishi Lancer and was sold in a four-door saloon guise at launch.
+On 21 May 1993 the Proton Wira was introduced.
+It is based on the fourth-generation 1991 Mitsubishi Lancer and was sold in a four-door saloon guise at launch.
 The Proton Wira Aeroback, a five-door hatchback variant featuring a Proton-designed rear-end joined the range in 1993.
-The Wira saloon and hatchback shared six different engines by 1996, all of which were sourced from Mitsubishi Motors.
+By 1996, the Wira saloon and hatchback shared six different engines, all of which were sourced from Mitsubishi Motors.
 The engines included the 4G13 1.3L and 4G15 1.5L carried over from the Proton Saga, the newer 4G92 1.6L, 4G93 SOHC and DOHC 1.8L and the 4D68 2.0L diesel.
 The Wira was the first Proton car to be produced in right-hand drive (RHD) and left-hand drive (LHD) configurations, and remains the only Proton car to have been available with a diesel engine.